kumahq/kuma-counter-demo/README.md

 $ kubectl apply -f demo-v2.yaml
 ```

-By inspecting the file we can see that the `demo-v2.yaml` file simply sets the following environment variables - which are also available on VMs - to different values so that we have immediate visual feedback that a new version is runnning.
+By inspecting the file we can see that the `demo-v2.yaml` file sets the following environment variables - which are also available on VMs - to different values so that we have immediate visual feedback that a new version is runnning.

 ### Environment Variables

-There are some environment variables that we can configure when running `demo-app`:
+We can configure the following environment variables when running `demo-app`:

 * `REDIS_HOST`: Determines the hostname to use when connecting to Redis.
-By default is `127.0.0.1`.
+Default is `127.0.0.1`.
 * `REDIS_PORT`: Determines the port to use when connecting to Redis.
-By default is `6379`.
+Default is `6379`.
-* `APP_VERSION`: Allows to change the version number displayed in the main page of `demo-app`.
-By default is `1.0`.
+* `APP_VERSION`: Lets you change the version number displayed in the main page of `demo-app`.
+Default is `1.0`.
-* `APP_COLOR`: Allows to change background color of the `demo-app` main page.
-By default is `#efefef`.
+* `APP_COLOR`: Lets you change background color of the `demo-app` main page.
+Default is `#efefef`.

 The `APP_VERSION` and `APP_COLOR` environment variables are handy when we want to create different versions of `demo-app` and get immediate visual feedback when routing across them.